-- the accused's spouse or the person who cohabits with the accused; a. - b anyone who has a child with the accused; - anyone who is related to the accused in direct line or by marriage; C. - d the accused's siblings and stepsiblings and the spouse of a sibling or stepsibling; - the siblings and stepsiblings of the accused's spouse, and the spouse of such e. a sibling or stepsibling; - f. the accused's foster parents, foster children and foster siblings; - a person appointed to act as guardian, official legal advisor or deputy33 for g. the accused
+- a. the accused's spouse or the person who cohabits with the accused; - b. anyone who has a child with the accused; - c. anyone who is related to the accused in direct line or by marriage; - the accused's siblings and stepsiblings and the spouse of a sibling or stepsibling; - e. the siblings and stepsiblings of the accused's spouse, and the spouse of such a sibling or stepsibling; - f. the accused's foster parents, foster children and foster siblings; - g.43 a person appointed to act as guardian or deputy for the accused.

-2 The right to refuse to testify under paragraph 1 letters a and f remains valid if the marriage is dissolved or if in the case of a foster family34, the foster relationship no longer applies.
+2 The right to refuse to testify under paragraph 1 letters a and f remains valid if the marriage is dissolved or if in the case of a foster family44, the foster relationship no longer applies.